 I will be out on my trail next week to winterize all the boxes so that the bluebirds and other cavity nesters can roost in the boxes.
-What is winterizing?

 The ventilation areas of each box will be plugged to keep cold drafts and rain and snow out of the boxes while the birds keep warm in them.
 The only sections NOT plugged will be the drainage holes in the box floors and the entry holes, of course!